 Sight and/or hearing tests are given to all children in their first year at school and on request of teachers or parents.
 If your child has any allergies or conditions which require immediate treatment, please contact the school office.

 If you have any concerns about your child’s health please contact your child’s teacher or the school office.
 Arrangements can be made for follow up with the Public Health nurse.

 Home Readers for Juniors

 Home reading is an essential part of the reading process.
 It should be an enjoyable experience for both the child and the parent.
 Parents should expect some form of reading material most days.
 On days when this does not occur we would see this as an opportunity for parents to share a book from home or the library.
 Please enquire from your child’s classroom teacher for specific details of the system used in the particular room.

-The school policy on homework is available.
-Ask your child’s classroom teacher for more details on specific programmes.
+The school policy on homework is available in the Schooldocs section of the website.
+Ask your child’s classroom teacher for more details on specific classroom programmes and approaches.

 Hours of Attendance

 Regular attendance of students at school is essential.
 Children need to be at school no later than 8.50am each morning and they need to be away from school by 3.15pm each afternoon..